selemani14/smiggle-chat/README.md

 Install / place entire files with entire folders in root directory

-1. CREATE YOUR DATABASE IN phpmyadmin/mysql directly (COULD CALL IT CHAT), then configure database details in the config.php file define('DB_HOST', 'localhost');
+1. CREATE YOUR DATABASE IN phpmyadmin/mysql directly (COULD CALL IT chat), then configure database details in the config.php file define('DB_HOST', 'localhost');
 	define('DB_NAME', 'chat'); and other details like user and password
 2. use all tables and sql provided in smiggle chat  sql file to create database tables.